Bangladesh

 Official launch S2S forecasting system

 As part of the S2S4Agri project, a team from Weather Impact visited Bangladesh in March 2023.
 For this project, a S2S (Sub-seasonal to Seasonal) forecasting system was developed, which provides weather forecasts for farmers on the scale of weeks, up to four weeks in advance.
 The objective of this trip was to train people from BMD (Bangladesh Meteorological Department) and DAE (Department of Agricultural Extension) to use our newly developed S2S forecasting system which was officially launched afterwards.
 This training week was perceived with great enthusiasm and participants learned about S2S theory, python language and forecast validation methods.
 Finally a workshop was hosted where employees from BMD and DAE collaborated to formulate and present their agrological advice, based on the latest forecast.
 To close the week, the system was officially launched during a large event that made the national television and several online journalism platforms.
 At the event, attendants were very positive about a development like this in their country and see great potential of S2S forecasts in other sectors.
-All in all it was a very successful trip and we look forward to the last visit in September, which will mark the end of this project.

-Fig 4, 5; Official launching event for S2S forecasting system with Bob Ammerlaan (Weather Impact) and the Honorable Secretary of Agriculture, Wahida Akter.
+Fig.1; Official launching event for S2S forecasting system with Bob Ammerlaan (Weather Impact) and the Honorable Secretary of Agriculture, Wahida Akter.

-Agro-meteorological forecasts and advisories for climate-proof food production in Bangladesh
+Project 2: Agro-meteorological forecasts and advisories for climate-proof food production in Bangladesh

 Weather Impact cooperates with New Amsterdam Consultant and Delta Research Initiative to develop weather services for Bangladeshi farmers.
 Within the Water for Food Programm from NWP (Netherlands Water Partnership) we aim to increase farmers’ capacity to make data-driven decisions regarding water-management, irrigation, planting calendar and extreme weather mitigation.
 We focus on the lower Ganges Delta in Bangladesh, a vulnerable place due to increased climate variability.
 By bridging the gap between farmers and weather information, we want to increase water use efficiency and increase food production.